Judicial Quotes

 “On the contrary, if one adopts that old principle that ‘actions speak louder than words’ Heslin J

 “More significantly however, there was not a single shred of evidence to support the defendant’s hypothesis that the plaintiff or her solicitors had deliberately suppressed the second accident.
-Undeterred by this, counsel for the defendant accused the plaintiff of PERJURY, a very serious criminal offence, and her solicitors of fraud, an accusation that could hardly be more serious for an officer of the court and one that would leave the solicitor concerned, were it true, potentially open to the most severe sanctions up to and including the loss of his or her livelihood. “
+Undeterred by this, counsel for the defendant accused the plaintiff of Perjury, a very serious criminal offence, and her solicitors of fraud, an accusation that could hardly be more serious for an officer of the court and one that would leave the solicitor concerned, were it true, potentially open to the most severe sanctions up to and including the loss of his or her livelihood. “

 Noonan J